alfdingus/i-can-not-do-this-/README.md

-# creative computing using game grid systems
+# creative comp you 😩 ting using game grid systems

 Being introduced to Arduino in class was quite confusing since I didn't really understand anything, @nosiuol and I managed to get TWO(!!!)
 LEDs to light up, but doing it on tinkerCAD was a pain.